 I had a complex composition I wanted to share to a friend so he can play the bass.
 His part was already programmed in MIDI, but transposing MIDI notation to fingers placement on a bass neck is not that handy.
 He needed something more optimized for his instrument, something he was used to: a simple tab view.

-REAPER (since 5.20), offer a notation editor, but a lot of people are not that good for reading scores.
+REAPER (since 5.20), offers a notation editor, but a lot of people are not that good for reading scores.
 A tab-like view fit guitarists special needs better because you have the string/frets associated to notes.

 As Guitar Pro is a excellent software for displaying tabs, I exported the track to MIDI, and imported to Guitar Pro.
 That was terrible.